Cardinus is committed to protecting the privacy of our employees and those who do business with us.

 - processed in line with the data subject’s rights

 - kept secure

 - not transferred to a country which does not have adequate data protection laws.

-In the United States, Cardinus complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+In the United States, Cardinus complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
 Cardinus has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.